sfigg/commercialization-public/design/device-experiences/sensors-power-management-for-modern-standby-platforms.md

 After the system display is powered off and the platform enters modern standby, Windows expects all sensors and sensor microcontrollers to enter a standby or power-removed mode.

 The choice of a software power-management mechanism to use for sensor devices and the optional sensor microcontroller depends on how the sensor hardware is exposed to Windows by the device driver, and how the sensor hardware is physically connected to the SoC or core silicon.
 Windows supports two methods of exposing and connecting sensor devices.
-One method uses the built-in sensor HID class driver over an I2C connection, and the other requires a third-party driver that implements the ISensorDriver interface and calls the methods in the ISensorClassExtension interface.
+One method uses the built-in sensor HID class driver over an I2C connection, and the other requires a third-party driver that implements the Universal sensor driver interface and calls the methods in the SensorscxFunctions table.
 When the sensor hardware uses the sensor HID class driver over an I2C connection, the built-in HIDI2C driver transfers HID information over the I2C connection.

 The two options for connecting to a sensor or sensor microcontroller are compared in the following table.